 The “Namakwa-4×4 Eco Trail” is referring to a specific region in the north-western corner of South Africa, running along the mighty Orange River.
 This route involves wild camping in remote places (little or no basic facilities are available) and mostly gravel roads or jeep tracks … sounds like the perfect holiday (for us anyway 😊).

 We’ve convinced some of our friends to travel with us for a week to see this beautiful part of our country.
-One couple joined us here in Langebaan and we travelled together up to Alexander Bay, where we will find the next couple (Alexander Bay is a small town where the Orange River is flowing into the Atlantic Ocean).
+One couple joined us in Langebaan and we travelled together up to Alexander Bay, where we will find the next couple (Alexander Bay is a small town where the Orange River is flowing into the Atlantic Ocean).
 The last couple will join us on the track for the last two days.

 The route itself is about 600km and one of South Africa’s longest off-road routes.
 We however, had to travel another 605km just to get to the start of this route!

-Over the next 10 days, we will cover a total distance of over 2000km!
+Over the next 10 days, we will cover a total distance of more than 2000km!

 - Starting from Langebaan